 LAB MEDIA: Figure 3A and 3B Video editor: Emphasize on black curve line in graph 3A and gray curve line (corresponding to phot 1) in graph 3B

-The degrees of change in percent transmission relative to the dark value, also called ΔT (delta T) [1], were dependent on the exact blue light intensities as shown [2].
-The negative values indicated that the leaves showed an accumulation response [3], while positive values indicated an avoidance response [4].
+The degrees of change in percent transmission relative to the dark value, also called ΔT (delta T) [1], were dependent on the exact blue light intensities [2].
+The negative values indicate that the leaves showed an accumulation response [3], while positive values indicate an avoidance response [4].

 LAB MEDIA: Figure 3C